Coding GPT2/3 (124M) From Scratch

 # Clips gradient to global norm.
 It is very useful to avoid having a

-# very high loss for some batch(es) that would have very high loss
+# very high loss for some (bad) batch(es) that would have very high

-# which would learn to high gradients and huge updates
+# loss # which would lead to high gradients and huge updates

-# In the beginning of training it is normal to have high norms as the
+# NOTE: In the beginning of training it is normal to have high norms

 norm = nn.utils.clip_grad_norm_(model.parameters(), 1.0)